adarsh1001/micro-learn/README.md

 *Support for other scikit-learn models coming soon!*

 ## Usage
 Train any of the supported machine learning models using scikit-learn and simply pass this trained model to micro-learn's *Offload()*.
 Example for *Gaussian Naive Bayes* is shown below.
-All other supported algorithms follow the exact same sequence except for SVM in which *Offload()* expects a fitted *StandardScaler* model as a second argument since the algorithm is scale variant.
+All other supported algorithms follow the exact same sequence.
+For SVM and PCA (scale-variant algorithms), an optional *StandardScaler* object can be passed as a second argument to *Offload()*.

 ```python
 >>> from sklearn.naive_bayes import GaussianNB